2. DEVELOPMENT OF POTENTIAL

 For example, the university education system for health professions is undergoing an urgent paradigm shift: the new knowledge of quantum physics, epigenetics, psychoneuroimmunology and consciousness research, as well as new medicine and proven techniques previously known as “alternative healing methods” are now being integrated.

 Only sustainable practices that are in harmony with all of life are taught in agricultural training courses.
-Special attention is paid to the fascinating qualities of humus, seeds and water and their wonderful synergy.
+Special attention is paid to the fascinating qualities of humus, seeds, plants and water and their wonderful synergy.

-The new universities are therefore “workshops for the future” in which researchers, university professors, students and pupils develop fresh impulses and ideas for the future of all of us through collective intelligence on a level playing field.
+The new universities are therefore “workshops for the future” in which researchers, university professors, students and pupils, driven by joy and natural curiosity, develop fresh impulses and ideas for the future of all of us through collective intelligence.

 Research into free energy will resume.
 Research is also being carried out into other renewable energies that have no or only minimal impact on the environment.